ALEXANDRA TEMPUS

 December 2018

-The Menominee of Wisconsin, because of colonization, essentially live on an island of forest in a sea of Holstein-speckled farmland.
-Their forest, which they’ve sustainably harvested and lived off of for generations, is so dense it’s visible from space.
+The Menominee of Wisconsin live on an island of trees in a sea of Holstein-speckled farmland.
+Their forest is so dense it’s visible from space.
 But like many islands in the age of climate change, it’s in danger of disappearing.

 MOVING ON